Christina Lampe-Önnerud: Career

-In April 2022 Lampe-Önnerud will receive one of Sweden’s most prestigious awards – the King’s Medal.
-The internationally respected, 25-year battery industry thought leader and entrepreneur is being honored for her outstanding contribution to Swedish business.
+In April 2022 Lampe-Önnerud received one of Sweden's most prestigious awards – the King's Medal.
+The internationally respected, 25-year battery industry thought leader and entrepreneur was honored for her outstanding contribution to Swedish business.

 Christina Lampe-Önnerud holds 80+ patents on designs, products, devices, components, materials, and processes.
 She has over 25 technical publications in scientific journals focusing on science and thought-leadership.
 She has also enjoyed over 30 interviews, on media such as TV, radio, and podcasts with select features on CNBC, WGBH, NECN, and NPR.
 Lampe-Önnerud is featured in 500+ articles with select features in the Wall Street Journal, Bloomberg News, Fortune, Nikkei, and China Daily.
 She has given over 100 keynote presentation with select events such as the World Economic Forum, TED, and CES.
 Lampe-Önnerud has served as a voice for power and energy issues at government and industrial conferences for over 15 years.